Context

 Background

-Relevant social, economic, and technical trends:
+Relevant social, economic, and technical trends

 • Changed information behavior due to response engines (including AI applications)